 Table of Contents

 Face it, if you are dependent on alcohol, quitting is not going to be easy.
 Of course, what do they say; “if you have to go through hell, don’t stop, keep going.”
 Yes, it’s a New Year, so perhaps one of your New Year’s Resolutions is to stop drinking, or maybe you just want to cut back substantially.
 If you are already an alcoholic, you know you are going to have to quit completely.
-You are probably wondering if that is even possible?
+You are probably wondering if that is even possible.

 Another interesting fact is that after so many tries and so many failures, dependent alcohol users stop believing they can quit or that it is even possible.
 That’s another depressing and harsh fact.

-Do-It-Yourself Alcohol Detoxification Can Jeopardize Your Health
+Alcohol Detox at Home Can Jeopardize Your Health

 Most people that try a Do-It-Yourself detox attempt don’t go about it in a healthy way.
 If you’ve been drinking for a while and consume a large amount of alcohol, chances are your body has become dependent on the effects of the alcohol.
 Your body has become accustomed to it, and it has rewired your brain and your system.

 If you abruptly take it away, your body can no longer function normally without it.
 That’s when things can get rough.
 This phenomenon is more than just overwhelming withdrawal symptoms.
-If you are a serious long term dependent, then it could lead to kidney failure, heart attack, lung problems, delirium tremens, ketoacidosis, brain damage, even death (cite: 1).
+If you are a serious long-term dependent, then it could lead to kidney failure, heart attack, lung problems, delirium tremens, ketoacidosis, brain damage, and even death (cite: 1).
 Just because alcohol is generally socially acceptable, do not make the mistake of underestimating its effect on your body during the detox process.

 The Romanticism of the “Tough Guy Bravado”